monodot/monodot/README.md

 ### Hi there 👋 - it's me, Tom

-🔭 I'm a developer and DevOps engineer type of person.
-I work for Red Hat.
-In my free time I'm also working on ...
+I'm a developer and DevOps engineer type of person.
+I work at Red Hat.

+🔭 In my free time I'm also working on:

 - 🌍 My blogs: [tomd.xyz][tomd] and [Tutorial Works][tw]
 - [Live Curtain][lc], a message displayer and countdown clock for your online meetings

-My tech interests:
+🤔 I'm interested in:

 - DevOps culture and practice
 - DevOps technology: Containers, Kubernetes/OpenShift
 - CI/CD
 - Integration and APIs - I've written a book on Apache Camel for beginners, which is called [Apache Camel Step-by-Step][camelsbs].
-- Diagrams-as-code - 🌱 I've recently dabbled with D3.js

 🌱 Stuff I've been learning....
 Recently I've been trying to get better at JS development, so I've been using Svelte, Node, AWS Lambda, Serverless for personal projects.